jgrodziski/metav/docs/doc.md

   the bump levels available, must be correlated with `:metav/version-scheme`.
   Defaults to `:patch`.
-- `:metav.release/without-sign`: `boolean?`, whether version git tags will be signed with gpg.
+- `:metav.release/without-sign`: `boolean?`, whether version git tags won't be signed with gpg.
 Defaults to `false`.
-- `:metav.release/without-push`: `boolean?`, whether we want to push after tagging a new version.
+- `:metav.release/without-push`: `boolean?`, whether we don't want to push after tagging a new version.
 Defaults to `false`.
 - `:metav.release/spit`: `boolean?`, whether we want to spit versioning data before releasing.
 Defaults to `false`.